University campus in Alaska

 Key Takeaways

-U of Alaska Anchorage offers the most affordable option at $6,192/yr
+University of Alaska Anchorage is the top-ranked bachelor's program at $6,192/yr in-state tuition

 Hakia Research 2026